2022-fall-comp-880/project-prasanna-vikram/README.md

 -------------
 ### Investigation Questions
-1. Find the languages based on genre type.
+1. What are the unique languages present in each genre?

 2. What is the average runtime for each genre ?